funnc/code-with-engineering-playbook/docs/source-control/README.md

 ## Mixed DevOps Environments

-For most engagements having a single hosted DevOps environment (i.e. AzureDevOps) is the preferred path but there are times when a mixed DevOps environment (i.e. AzureDevOps for Agile/Work item tracking & GitHub for Source Control) is needed due to customer requirements.
+For most engagements having a single hosted DevOps environment (i.e. AzureDevOps) is the preferred path but there are times when a mixed DevOps environment (i.e. AzureDevOps for Agile/Work item tracking & GitHub for 코드 관리) is needed due to customer requirements.
 When working in a mixed environment:

 * Manually tag PR's in work items
 * Ensure that the scope of work items / tasks align with PR's